pcafrica/advanced_programming_2023-2024/exam_rules.md

 - Clarity and organization of code.
 - Code testing and syntax correctness.
 - Proper use of programming constructs and data structures covered during the course.
-- Code documentation and comments, explaining how to build and run the program, its logic and flow.
+- Code documentation and comments, explaining your design choices, how to build and run the program, its logic and flow.
 - Successful compilation and execution, fulfilling the given problem statement.
 - Use of programming constructs and data structures beyond the course content.